fiqmanan/OOPConcept/README.md

 # Version:

 Version 1.0
-Polymorphism - Example not based on project
+1) Polymorphism - Example not based on project
-Inheritane - Example not based on project
+2) Inheritane - Example not based on project

 Still in progress:
-Polymorphism - Based on the project inheritance - Based on the project
+1) Polymorphism - Based on the project
+2) Inheritance - Based on the project